-Investment firm licensees may only accept goods and services under a soft dollar agreement:
+Investment firm licensees may only accept goods and services under a soft dollar agreement if:

-- (a) if the goods and services do not constitute an inducement; - (b) the goods and services are reasonably expected to assist in the provision of regulated investment activities to the investment firm licensee's clients; - (c) the agreement is a written agreement for the supply of goods or services described in Rule BC-2.10.14, and these goods and services do not take the form of, or include, cash or any other direct financial benefit; and - (d) the investment firm licensee makes adequate disclosures regarding the use of soft dollar agreements.

-BC-2.10.16 For the purpose of BC-2.10.15(d), Paragraph 2.12.12 sets out the minimum disclosure requirements.
+- (a) The goods and services do not constitute an inducement; - (b) The goods and services are reasonably expected to assist in the provision of regulated investment activities to the investment firm licensee's clients; - (c) The agreement is a written agreement for the supply of goods or services described in Rule BC-2.10.14, and these goods and services do not take the form of, or include, cash or any other direct financial benefit; and - (d) The investment firm licensee makes adequate disclosures regarding the use of soft dollar agreements. - BC-2.10.16 For the purpose of Sub-Paragraph BC-2.10.15(d), Paragraph BC-2.12.12 sets out the minimum disclosure requirements.

-A soft dollar agreement is an agreement in any form under which an investment firm licensee receives goods or services in return for investment business put through or in the way of another person.
+BC-2.10.17 A soft dollar agreement is an agreement in any form under which an investment firm licensee receives goods or services in return for investment business put through or in the way of another person.